NANCY & DON CARTER CAMPUS

 That critical turning point in Jewish life from childhood to adulthood comes at age 13.
 A son or daughter transitions from learning to be responsible to actually being responsible, able to take part in the obligations of becoming part of the Jewish community.
 At this juncture of their religious education, they will learn how to read and chant from the Torah, teach Torah, engage in mitzvah projects and be prepared to assist in leading the congregation in the essential parts of the worship service.
-Our students meet with our Religious School Director and Rabbi individually for tutoring and Torah study.
+Our students meet with our Religious School Director, Cantorial Soloist and Rabbis individually for tutoring and Torah study.

 For any adult who wants to commemorate the anniversary of his or her original milestone, or for those who did not experience becoming a Bar or Bat Mitzvah before but would now like to, we can make that happen!

 In addition to the big life cycle events, we also love to celebrate other special moments and special experiences.